ljleb/time_embed_fix/README.md

 ### ComfyUI

-In ComfyUI, this is one way to use the node:
+In ComfyUI, this is one way to use the `Distill Time Embed` node:

 ![ComfyUI workflow illustrating how to use Time Embed Fix](/media/comfyui.png)